netzo/fresh-netzo/www/src/docs/platform/workspaces.md

 **Members of a Workspace are users accounts with access to the Workspace.** Each member can have any of the following user roles:

 - `admin`
-- `edit`
+- `developer`
-- `view`
+- `user`

 The role will determine the permissions each member has within the Workspace.
 The [Members page](/docs/platform/workspaces#members) under Workspace settings gives an overview of all members of a Workspace.

-Here you can manage Users of the current Workspace along with their roles (e.g. `admin`, `edit`, `view`).
+Here you can manage Users of the current Workspace along with their roles (e.g. `admin`, `developer`, `user`).
 If you have sufficient rights, you can add more Users to the workspace or choose to leave it if you are not the sole Workspace `admin`.

 ### Audit Logs